HasiniArambegama/Augmented_Reality_Project/README.md

 - Visual Studio Code Integration: The development of this project is made seamless with the use of Visual Studio Code.
 Developers can easily collaborate, write, and debug their AR code efficiently, enabling a smooth and enjoyable coding experience.

-- Gallery Display: The Robotics Exhibition Gallery serves as the canvas for showcasing an array of virtual robotic creations.
-Visitors can navigate through the gallery, interacting with the virtual robots, and learning about their functionalities and design.
+- Gallery Display: The robotics exhibit gallery serves as 3D objects to display a series of virtual robot designs.
+Gallery viewers can navigate through the gallery and see 3D images of virtual robots.

 ## Getting Started
 To get started with the Robotics Exhibition Gallery - Augmented Reality project, follow these steps: